sergei-mironov/htvm/README.md

   * Not many dependencies: TVM is much easier to build than other frameworks (hi TensorFlow).
 Models are compiled to binary code, no interpreters required.
-  * High performance: HTVM uses TVM, which is designed for performance.
+  * Performance: HTVM uses TVM, which is designed with performace in mind.
-  * Simplicity
+  * Simplicity of code.

 ### EDSL